appcode1/chatgpt-web/README.md

 store the environment variables in .env

 ### Run the nodejs web server:
-`npm run chatGPTWebApp` to start the nodejs ChatGPT web app
+`npm run chatgptwebapp` to start the nodejs ChatGPT web app

-`npm run myTestWebServer` to start the testing nodejs web server
+`npm run mytestwebserver` to start the testing nodejs web server

-### test the web app
+### Test the web app

 load the web app from http://localhost:5000

 ping and test the web app: